fullstackreact/react-native-oauth/README.md

 Providers, such as Facebook require some custom setup for each one.
 The following providers have been implemented and we're working on making more (and making it easier to add more, although the code is not impressively complex either, so it should be relatively simple to add more providers).

-In order to configure providers, the `react-native-oauth` library exports the `configureProvider()` method, which accepts _two_ parameters:
+In order to configure providers, the `react-native-oauth` library exports the `configureProvider()` method, which accepts _two_ parameters and returns a promise:

 1. The provider name, such as `twitter` and `facebook`
 2. The provider's individual credentials